 Dams are important resources when it comes to soil conservation.
 These structures work to prevent soil erosion.
 This is especially important in areas where rivers exist.
-Flooding of rivers has been the cause for many instances of soil erosion.
-Dams offer additional protection.
+Flooding of rivers has been the cause of many instances of soil erosion.
+Dams also offer additional protection.

 Not all fertilizer products are effective for conservation efforts.
 The composition of these fertilizers can be the problem.
 Ingredients that damage the soil affect the crops that are grown.
 At the same time, there may be lasting damage to the soil itself.

 A simple conservation method that some gardeners and farmers apply is not to compact the soil.
 This is a protection method that is helpful.

 You can do this by creating dedicated paths in your garden.
 This helps you not to walk on wet soil, causing it to be compacted.